jralphw/todo/README.md

 You can find a Firebase-hosted preview [here](https://jrw-todo.web.app).

 ## Update
-As of 21st February 2023, the project has been completel torn-down adn development has restarted.
+As of 21st February 2023, the project has been completely torn-down adn development has restarted.
 The firebase version of the site is currently the old ver. and will be updated soon.
 Thanks
 #### Note;
 1. This is intended to be a mobile app and may not do well on large screens.
 A fix for this is planned among the things being reviewed.
 2. The firebase-hosted version will not necessarily be up-to-date on current progress.